Operating in the West Mediterranean

 Ed began sailing as a young boy in the temperamental airs of the disused quarry pits of southern England.
 After a youth filled with recreational and competitive sailing and various other aquatic pursuits he went off to study mechanical engineering.
 Finally deciding to follow his passion for yachting and the ocean by forging a career

 To date Ed has held various positions on many yachts from first mate on a 50m luxury sailing ketch to spending last season racing and maintaining an 11m foiling race yacht.

 Ed looks forward to sharing his enthusiasm and expertise in yachting with you as another adventure begins aboard Dark Shadow.

 Alix grew up in South of France and has been sailing since she's young with her father.
 Later she studied law, but her passion for the sea decided her to become a professional sailor.
 Since 2007, she worked as a skipper on different kind of boats, for charters and deliveries.
-She has been sailing in the carribean, on the french and spanish atlantic coast, but mostly in Mediterranean sea.
+She has been sailing in the Caribbean, on the french and Spanish Atlantic coast, but mostly in Mediterranean sea.
 She also crossed the Atlantic 3 times, once on an old three mast ship, and twice on the maxi ketch Steinlager who became famous when she was skippered by Peter Blake who won the Withbread Round the World Race in 1990.
 Now the great opportunity to work on Dark Shadow as a mate was given to her.
-Alix is also passionated by kitesurfing and scuba diving.
+Alix is also passionate by kite surfing and scuba diving.